The Peter J. Gomes Chapel

 275 College Street, Lewiston, ME

-Hanging from rafters around the perimeter of the Chapel interior, creating a sense of religious community within, are seven banners, each displaying symbols of major world religions.
+Hanging from rafters around the perimeter of the Gomes Chapel interior, creating a sense of religious community within, are seven banners, each displaying symbols of major world religions.
 An eighth banner shows the planet Earth, reminding us of the world’s humanity and the larger community of life.

-Though it was built in 1913, the Bates College Chapel remains to this day one of the most architecturally interesting buildings on campus.
-Financed by Mrs. D. Willis James and dedicated on the eve of World War I, the Chapel’s design came from the Boston firm of Coolidge and Carlson, but the inspiration for its Gothic construction came from the King’s College Chapel at Cambridge University, which was built in the fifteenth century by Henry Vl.
+Though it was built in 1913, the Peter J. Gomes Chapel remains to this day one of the most architecturally interesting buildings on campus.
+Financed by Mrs. D. Willis James and dedicated on the eve of World War I, the Gomes Chapel’s design came from the Boston firm of Coolidge and Carlson, but the inspiration for its Gothic construction came from the King’s College Chapel at Cambridge University, which was built in the fifteenth century by Henry Vl.
 The structure is English Collegiate Gothic in style, and the seam-faced Quincy granite used in its construction gives the building its distinctive light coloring.
 Two aspects of the exterior are particularly interesting: the porch entrance based on the Galilee Porch of a cathedral in Durham, England, and the Tudor arches, which add to the basic Gothic style of the rest of the building.

 The interior walls are tan with red brick wainscoting, the pews and floors are of wood, and the ceiling is crossed by heavy beams.
 The wood motif continues in the Chancel with the fumed oak choir stalls, pulpit, lectern, and altar.
 The reredos contains figures of St. Augustine and Thomas Aquinas, and on the ceilings above the choir stalls appear the twelve apostles.
 The most striking aspect of the chancel is the stained glass windows portraying Christ as the Lamb of God with Matthew, Mark, Luke, and John on the sides.
 Charles Connick of Boston designed the window; the apostles were painted by Harry H. Cochraine, M.A. ’14.
-The chapel continues to be used regularly for worship, lectures, musical events, weddings, and other special events for the College and the surrounding community.
+The Gomes Chapel continues to be used regularly for worship, lectures, musical events, weddings, and other special events for the College and the surrounding community.

 Stained Glass Windows